Selekkt/skelet/README.md

 ### Directory structure
 This is the dir structure of Skelet. `docs` & `layouts` could be deleted if not needed.
 ```
+.
-skelet/
+└── skelet/
     ├── css/
-│   ├── skelet.css (CSS boilerplate)
+    │   ├── skelet.css (CSS framework)
     │   ├── skelet.min.css (Skelet. minified)
     │   └── app.css (is where all of your other CSS goes)
     ├── js/
     │   ├── modules.js (is for all of your JS frameworks)
     │   └── app.js (is where all of your other JS goes)
     ├── img/
     │   ├── logo.png
     │   └── touch.png
     ├── LICENSE
     ├── README.md
     └── skelet.html (HTML5 boilerplate)
 ```

 ---